Snehagandu04/cricket-player-performance/README.md

 ## 🚀 How to Run
-1. Install required libraries bash pip install -r requirements.txt
+1. Install required libraries using pip install -r requirements.txt
-2.Run the script using python src analysis.py
+2. Run the script using python src analysis.py
-3.Open the notebook in jupyter
+3. Open the notebook in jupyter